jjelosua/jjelosua.github.io/content/nicar2015.md

 Derek and David warned us about the time wasting perils of data processing without automation and audit trails.

-One of the highlights of the talk to me was finding out about [Ben Balter change agent](https://github.com/benbalter/change_agent): A Git-backed key-value store, for tracking changes to documents and other files over time as defined by ben in the repo.
+One of the highlights of the talk to me was finding out about [Ben Balter change agent](https://github.com/benbalter/change_agent){:target="_blank"}: A Git-backed key-value store, for tracking changes to documents and other files over time as defined by Ben in the repo.

-I always thought that version control will be applied to other industries outside technology soon and that is going to be a changemaker in that industry.
+I always thought that version control will be applied to other industries outside technology soon, and that is going to be a changemaker in that industry.

 Slides: _[Derek Slides](http://dwillis.github.io/do-it-once-nicar-2015/)_ & _[David Slides](http://recoveredfactory.net/cleaner-data-nicar15/)_